olivierots/terraform-aws-vpc-project/README.md

                                          so you can execute terraform anywhere on your machine

 2. what is terraform ?
-   It's used for Infrastructure as code, its a multiplatform tool used to deploy an infrstructure acrros many cloud providers such as aws, GCP & Azure. instead of going into the aws portal on aws and clicking different things to create a network we can simply write a code to manage, provision the tech stack for your application.
+   It's used for Infrastructure as code, its a multi-platform tool used to deploy an infrastructure accros many cloud providers such as aws, GCP & Azure. instead of going into the aws portal on aws and clicking different things to create a network we can simply write a code to manage, provision the tech stack for your application.
    Dev & Ops teams manage & provision the tech stack for an app through software, rather than using a manual process to